ughitsaaron/gulp-styleguidejs/README.md

 }
 ```

-Find out more about using styleguide.js from their [documentation](https://github.com/EightMedia/styleguide.js).
+Find out more about using styleguide.js by reading its [documentation](https://github.com/EightMedia/styleguide.js).